diskuv/dkml-component-opam/README.md

 # staging-opam

-The ocamlrun component is a standalone distribution of OCaml containing just `ocamlrun` and the OCaml Stdlib.

 The staging-opam component makes available the Opam binaries (`opam`, `opam-installer` and on Windows `opam-putenv`) in the staging-files directory.